Project Versioning Examples

 This example shows a few cases of a developer workflow.

-• Create a tag, where all changes are committed and pushed and aligned with GIT.
+• Create a tag where all changes are committed, pushed, and aligned with GIT.

-• Create a tag, where there are local changes that are not pushed to GIT.
+• Create a tag where local changes are not pushed to GIT.
 Studio, then, alerts about their presence.

-However, the developer can also choose to ignore the alert and to continue with the version tagging.
-This is a slightly risky, yet a valid case, as the version that is about to be released should not include the features he is currently working on.
-In our example (depicted in the below diagram), the developer pushes his changes and re-activates the version tagging, this time without getting any alerts.
+However, the developer can also choose to ignore the alert and continue with the version tagging.
+This is a slightly risky yet valid case, as the version that is about to be released should not include the features he is currently working on.
+In our example (depicted in the diagram below), the developer pushes his changes and re-activates the version tagging, this time without getting any alerts.

-• Deploy to remote server where no changes were done after creating the tag.
-In this case, the deployed artifacts are fully aligned with the tag, in a way that when running the version command in the remote server, you can be assured that the version is aligned with tag artifacts.
+• Deploy to a remote server where no changes were made after creating the tag.
+In this case, the deployed artifacts are fully aligned with the tag so that when running the version command in the remote server, you can be assured that the version is aligned with tag artifacts.

 diagram